Welcome to the Center for Health Behavior Research

 - We provide a center for training, mentoring and supporting students, postdoctoral fellows and junior scientists in health behavior research

-- Coming Soon!
-CHBR is collaborating on a new Faculty development opportunity for Faculty interested in conducting community-engaged research.
-The program announcement is available here and more information will be available in August 2014.
+- CHBR is collaborating on a new Faculty development opportunity for Faculty interested in conducting community-engaged research.
+The Community Scholars-in-Residence program is currently accepting applications, click here for more information.
+Applications are due September 15, 2014.

 - CHBR is currently seeking a talented and highly motivated postdoctoral